Marisa Olislagers: Club career

 Olislagers started her career with her hometown club BVC Bloemendaal at the age of eight.
 She then played for RKVV DSS, Telstar and CTO Amsterdam in her youth career.

 In April 2018, Olislagers joined Eredivisie club ADO Den Haag.
 She made her debut on 7 September 2018 in a 2–0 league defeat against Excelsior.
+Olislagers scored her first league goals, a hattrick, against Achilles '29 on 12 October 2018.
 On 13 June 2019, she extended her contract with the club for one more season.

 In April 2020, Olislagers moved to Twente.
+She made her league debut against Ajax on 6 September 2020.
+She scored her first league goal against ADO Den Haag on 23 April 2021, scoring in the 80th minute.
+On 3 May 2022, she extended her contract along with Daphne van Domselaar and Fenna Kalma.

+On 1 July 2024, Olislagers joined Women's Super League club Brighton & Hove Albion.

 International career

 Olislagers has represented Netherlands at various youth levels.
 In November 2021, she received her first call-up to the senior team.
 She made her debut on 29 November in a goalless friendly draw against Japan.

+Olislagers was called up to the final Netherlands squad for Euro 2022.